Kristina01111000/Drws_site/README.md

 - double check the youtube titles -> i think stephen fixed them

 9/12
-- see if i can see how many people downloaded the wellness check
-- Email fixes

 - write an email about the pdocast -> go over it with him